m-dadej/MarSwitching.jl/paper/paper.md

 # Summary

-`MarSwitching.jl` package allows users of Julia programming language [@bezanson2017julia] to efficiently use Markov switching dynamic models.
+`MarSwitching.jl` package allows users of the Julia programming language [@bezanson2017julia] to efficiently use Markov switching dynamic models.
 It provides a set of tools for estimation, simulation, and forecasting of Markov switching models.
 This class of models is the principal tool for modelling time series with regime changes.
 The time-variation of model parameters is governed by the limited memory Markov process.
-Because of non-trivial likelihood function and the amount of model parameters, Julia is a perfect language to implement this class of models due to its performance.
+Given the non-trivial nature of the likelihood function and the amount of model parameters, Julia is an ideal language for implementing this class of models due to its computational performance.

 Currently, the package provides model estimation with a combination of switching or non-switching intercept, error variance and exogenous variables.
 The transition matrix can be either constant or time-varying.
 The package also provides a set of functions for model diagnostics and forecasting.
 Further development of the package is considered, conditional on the interest in thereof.